• Skip to main content

 Surefire X400

 At 1000 lumens, this light packs a punch.
 It is nice that it can be run on your pistol, too.
 This compatibility makes it more universal and better for only needing to remember one way to work the light – whether on a pistol or rifle.
-The green laser just makes life nicer when you get target focused instead of sights/dots.
+The green laser just makes life nicer when you get target-focused instead of sights/dots.

 Magpul backups

-Low profile sights that are out of the way until needed.
+Low-profile backup sights that are out of the way until needed.
 The spring-loaded activation is one of my favorite things about them; easy to employ and easy to zero.
 I prefer the 300m zero version because in the event I need to stretch the legs on the 10.3” barrel, I can with ease.

 Armageddon Gear CQB sling